Warner Bros. and director Guy

 Buy From Amazon.

 and don't forget to join our facebook group -

 is a blog by author, historian and folklorist

 Stuart McHardy, which explores the Scottish traditions of Arthur.

-'Valle Crucis and The Grail' is
+'Valle Crucis and The Grail'

 a new book by Ian Pegler exploring the links between the mediaeval

 monastery of Valle Crucis in North Wales and the legend of the Holy